CD3/HTMLSlideShowUtils/README.md

 The scripts also handle differences between the various slide show frameworks that `pandoc` can write to so that you can create slide shows in each format from the same Markdown without modification.
-Most of these differences have to deal with the css and javascript links.
+Most of these differences have to deal with the CSS and javascript links.
 Some of the output formats reference remote links (slidy) while others expect a specific directory structure with the needed files to be present (revealjs, slideous).